 The Shift: from Individual Morality to Political Immorality

 The ‘authorities’ in our world have systematically created a shift from our inner compass of personal intuition, common sense and morality to an external reference source: policies, procedures, rules and legislation, penalties and fines, threats of imprisonment, threats of violence and loss against us.
 That shift in the individual, from an inner reference point to an outer and ever-changing external set of references, not based on morality, God or human kindness, but on the politics of fear and violence, is the most insidious misuse of power and social engineering that could be perpetrated upon the human race.
 It means that our innate, inner wisdom and sense of right and wrong; our true freedom to choose which path we travel in life according to our natural disposition to justice and goodwill is severely compromised by our obedience to institutions and authorities who do not have our best interests at heart.
 Instead, increasingly we see that authorities are comprised of elitist collectives along class divisions and lines of privilege, and operate according to the collective greed or narcissistic self-interests of those who populate governments, institutions and corporate structures.
-The everyday man, woman and child are who suffer as they comply with these authorities and hierarchies of power and influence.
+The everyday man, woman and child are those who suffer as they comply with these authorities and hierarchies of power and influence.

 The Frivolous Worship of Social Status

 Sadly, many of us have allowed ourselves to be so conditioned to accept the direction of authorities that we willingly volunteer ourselves to be so governed and overseen; teaching our children to subjugate themselves to the same norms of conformity, and in many cases seeking out regulatory bodies to whom we willingly pay money each year in order to have our lives monitored, controlled and limited by them in return for some sense of personal validation or professional stamp of approval that we can wear in public.
 If this example does not hold for all, then the purchase and wearing of clothing that advertises the corporation who manufactured it might.
 Our willingness to behave in ways that actively demonstrates our subservience or association to some authority or other – by name-dropping, celebrity mimicking, the use of status symbols and corporate labelling, even personalised car registration plates – is now so integrated into the social conscience as to be a source of individual pride.
-In reality, we have simply learned that the freedom we use is the consumer freedom to choose between iron or gold-plated shackles.
+In reality, we have simply learned that the freedom we exercise is merely the consumer freedom to choose between iron or gold-plated shackles.

 - Increasing exploitation of the workers through low pay and poor conditions (Jeff Bezos’ Amazon is a good example)